 Our Club's Start

-In 1987, Jim Gibbons as Head of Horticultural at the San Diego Wild Animal Park, (now the San Diego Zoo Safari Park) contacted the Club President; Dorris Baur and offered the Lake Hodges Native Plant Club five acres on a hot, dry hillside in the northern part of the park to develop a native plant garden.
+In 1987, Jim Gibbons as Head of Horticultural at the San Diego Wild Animal Park, (now the San Diego Zoo Safari Park) contacted the Club President; Dorris Baur.
+He offered the Lake Hodges Native Plant Club five acres on a hot, dry hillside in the northern part of the park to develop a native plant garden.

-An ambitious trail development with the cooperation and assistance of park personnel.
+An ambitious trail network was developed with the cooperation and assistance of park personnel.
 This was a major project because of the large rocks, layout of the area and hard ground.
 A drip system was planned and installed to keep the plants alive while the garden was being established.
-It is also used to supplement annual rainfall in some of the plant communities.
+It also helped supplement annual rainfall in some of the plant communities.
 The California Conservation Corps cleared many non-native bushes and trees that had naturalized in the area.

-Public dedication and opening of the garden was Earth Day in May 1991.
+Public dedication and opening of the garden was Earth Day in April 1991.
 Detailed data kept by Gordon Gibson enabled the Park to obtain accreditation as a Botanic Garden.
-The Ramada was made possible by a generous donation from Mr. and Mrs. John Klaas.
+The "Ramada,"a covered picnic table, was made possible by a generous donation from Mr. and Mrs. John Klaas.

-The club raises funds for purchasing plants, garden supplies from plant sales and membership dues as a 501(c).
+The club raises funds for purchasing plants and garden supplies from plant sales and membership dues.
+It is a 501(c) non-profit organization.